Relative Fundamental Groups and Rational Points: Crystalline fundamental groups of smooth families in char

-\begin{rem} The reason we have used categories of overconvergent $F$-isocrystals rather than overconvergent isocrystals without Frobenius is that the theory of 'six operations' has only fully been developed for overconvergent $F$-isocrystals.
-If six operations were to be resolved for overconvergent isocrystals in general, then we would be able to deduce results for smooth fibrations over any perfect field of positive characterisitc, not just over finite fields where we can linearize Frobenius. \end{rem}
+\begin{remark} The reason we have used categories of overconvergent $F$-isocrystals rather than overconvergent isocrystals without Frobenius is that the theory of `six operations' has only fully been developed for overconvergent $F$-isocrystals.
+If six operations were to be resolved for overconvergent isocrystals in general, then we would be able to deduce results for smooth fibrations over any perfect field of positive characteristic, not just over finite fields where we can linearise Frobenius. \end{remark}

 The method of proof will be entirely analogous to the proof in characteristic $0$, replacing the algebraic $\cur{D}$-modules used there by their arithmetic counterparts, the theory of which was developed by Berthelot and Caro.
-It would be far too much of a detour to describe this theory in any depth, so instead we will just recall the notations and results needed, referring the reader to the series of articles \cite{berthdmodintro,berthdmod1,berdmod2} and \cite{carotens,carosurhol,carosurcoh,caroprop,carofiso,carodev} for details.
+It would be far too much of a detour to describe this theory in any depth, so instead we will just recall the notations and results needed, referring the reader to the series of articles \cite{Ber02}, \cite{Ber96a}, \cite{Ber00} and \cite{Car15b}, \cite{Car09b}, \cite{Car04}, \cite{Car15a}, \cite{Car07}, \cite{Car06a} for details.

-We let $F\text{-}D^b_\mathrm{surhol}(\cur{D}_{X/K})$ (resp. $F\text{-}D^b_\mathrm{surhol}(\cur{D}_{S/K})$) denote the category of overholonomic $F\text{-}\cur{D}$-modules on $X$ (resp. $S$) as defined in Section 3 of \cite{carosurhol}.
+We let $F\text{-}D^b_\mathrm{surhol}(\cur{D}_{X/K})$ (resp. $F\text{-}D^b_\mathrm{surhol}(\cur{D}_{S/K})$) denote the category of overholonomic $F\text{-}\cur{D}$-modules on $X$ (resp. $S$) as defined in Section 3 of \cite{Car09b}.
 There is a functor

-which is an equivalence onto the full subcategory $F\text{-}\mathrm{Isoc}^{\dagger\dagger}(X/K)$ of overcoherent $F$-isocrystals (Theorem 2.3.16 of \cite{surholfisoc} and Th\'{e}or\`{e}me 2.3.1 of \cite{carofiso}) and compatible with the natural tensor products on both sides (Proposition 4.8 of \cite{carotens}).
+which is an equivalence onto the full subcategory $F\text{-}\mathrm{Isoc}^{\dagger\dagger}(X/K)$ of overcoherent $F$-isocrystals (Theorem 2.3.16 of \cite{CT12} and Th\'{e}or\`{e}me 2.3.1 of \cite{Car07}) and compatible with the natural tensor products on both sides (Proposition 4.8 of \cite{Car15b}).
 The same also holds for $S$.
-Let be the adjoint functors defined in Section 3 of \cite{carosurhol}.
-By Th\'{e}or\`{e}me 4.2.12 of \cite{caroprop}, for any $E\in F\text{-}\mathrm{Isoc}^\dagger(X/K)$, and any $i\in\Z$, $\cur{H}^i(g_+\mathrm{sp}_{X,+}(E))\in F\text{-}\mathrm{Isoc}^{\dagger\dagger}(S/K)$ and hence we can define
+Let be the adjoint functors defined in Section 3 of \cite{Car09b}.
+By Th\'{e}or\`{e}me 4.2.12 of \cite{Car15a}, for any $E\in F\text{-}\mathrm{Isoc}^\dagger(X/K)$, and any $i\in\Z$, $\cur{H}^i(g_+\mathrm{sp}_{X,+}(E))\in F\text{-}\mathrm{Isoc}^{\dagger\dagger}(S/K)$ and hence we can define

 where $d$ is the relative dimension of $X/S$, and $(-d)$ denotes the Tate twist.
 We can also define the higher direct images